Mathef/docs-4-ai/crawl4ai_docs.md

 library to customize your crawling and extraction strategies.

 Explore the documentation to learn more about the features, installation process, usage examples, and how to contribute to Crawl4AI.
-Let\'s make the web more accessible and useful for AI applications! 💪🌐🤖
+Let's make the web more accessible and useful for AI applications! 💪🌐🤖

 Site built with MkDocs and Terminal for MkDocs.